WanLoq/printf/README.md

 ### [14.
 The flood of print has turned reading into a process of gulping rather than savoring](./print_custom.c)

 - Handle the following custom conversion specifier:
-  - R : prints the rot13'ed string
+  - R : prints the rot13'ed string.

 ### [15. * ]